Procedure of Company Registration in Bangladesh 2026

-Bangladesh’s economy is one of the fastest-growing in Asia, with a projected GDP growth of 5.1% in 2025 and a GDP exceeding $451 billion.
+Bangladesh’s economy is one of the fastest-growing in Asia with a very young labour force.
 This makes it an attractive destination for entrepreneurs and foreign investors seeking to establish businesses in sectors like textiles, IT, agribusiness, and manufacturing.
-Registering a company under the Companies Act, 1994, through the Registrar of Joint Stock Companies and Firms (RJSC) is the foundational step to gaining legal recognition, limited liability protection, and access to financing.
+Registering a Ltd. Company under the Companies Act, 1994, through the Registrar of Joint Stock Companies and Firms (RJSC) is the foundational step for gaining legal recognition, limited liability protection, and access to financing.
 The process is streamlined and largely online, typically taking 20-30 working days, though delays can occur due to documentation errors or high application volumes.
+Registration process in Bangladesh is very smooth and investor friendly.
+Jural Acuity provides a seamless support to the investors for business registration.
+After initial discussion, our consultant advices you to choose the best type of business registration, so that you can start your operation immediately.
+At Jural Acuity, a leading law firm in Dhaka with over 10 years of experience and recognition in the Legal 500 Asia Pacific 2025 & 2026.
+We specialize in guiding the investors through this one-stop process which allows them to make a decisive call in choosing the right process for registration in Bangladesh.
+Our services include full company formation, FDI advisory, and post-registration compliance, ensuring seamless setup with 100% foreign ownership in most sectors.
+Contact us at +8801707108000 for initial consultation.

 Types of Companies You Can Register